COVID-19 remains a public health threat. Mandatory measures are in effect provincewide.

 Caribou sub-regional task forces

 In August 2019, the province created caribou sub-regional task forces to advise government on land-use planning at a local scale, including caribou recovery actions.
-Each Caribou Sub-regional Task Force includes representatives from local municipalities, Indigenous peoples and communities, the energy sector, the forestry sector, trappers, recreational users, environmental non-government organizations, and other local stakeholders and knowledge holders.
+Each Caribou Sub-regional Task Force includes representatives from local municipalities, Indigenous communities and organizations, the energy sector, the forestry sector, trappers, recreational users, environmental non-government organizations, and other local stakeholders and knowledge holders.

 Click below for maps of sub-regional planning areas:

-Each sub-regional plan that is developed from these recommendations will go out for public and Indigenous engagement, providing future opportunities for all Albertans to shape these plans before they are finalized.
+Recommendations from these task forces will support the development of sub-regional plans for the respective planning area.
+Each sub-regional plan that is developed will go out for public, stakeholder, and Indigenous engagement, providing future opportunities for all Albertans to shape these plans before they are finalized.

 Related information